davynoe/bomba-kernel-docs/README.md

 # Check state of firefox
 cat /proc/PID_OF_FIREFOX/status

-# Change firefox's state with our program
-# NN, 2 digit number for process state, 00: Sleeping, 01: Running etc.
+# Change firefox's state with our program.
+NN: desired state to change the program to, 2 digit number (ex: 00 = Sleeping, 01 = Running etc.)
 ./test_set_state PID_OF_FIREFOX NN

 # Check if state of firefox is changed